bigsky77/twitter-agent/README.md

 Each of these capabilities aims to deliver a rich, interactive experience for both the agent and the human users it interacts with.

-Intrigued?
 Follow the steps below to embark on your AI-powered Twitter journey with Twitter-Agent!

-# Twitter-Agent: Installation and Execution Guide
+# Twitter-Agent: Installation and Execution
 This guide provides step-by-step instructions on how to install and run the `twitter-agent` application.

 ## Prerequisites